hizttl/Long-Range-Internet-Controled-Car-Model/README.md

 - Brushed dc motor x4
 - 3.7v LiIon Battery x4

-This directory is containing the code for the Website and Hardware part of the project.
+This directory is containing the code for the Website and Hardware.